Matviy Andreyev

 Mukachevo

-The little and lovely railway platform «Karpaty» 15 km from Mukachevo
+Got of the train at the little and lovely railway platform «Karpaty» 15 km from Mukachevo.

 «Karpaty sanatorium» station near Mukachevo

-There is a castle once called Beregvar on a hillside close to the station.
-The castle belonged to the austria-hungarian rich Shenborn family.
+There is a castle on a hillside close to that train station.
+Once called Beregvar, the castle belonged to the austria-hungarian rich family of Shenborns.
 They had more than one castle to choose from.
-The castle was part of a sanatorium, specifically building nr.
+This castle is part of a sanatorium, namely building nr.
 2. The entry fee was UAH 20.

 Beregvar castle of Shenborn family.